MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/java/maven-to-azure.md

 <a name="azure_site_ftp"></a>
 ### I don't want to use my Azure subscription FTP credentials.
-Can I use credentials scoped to my Azure web app?
+Can I use credentials scoped to my Azure Web App?

 A: Yes.